egodevrjm/character-generator/README.md

 ### How It Works

 1. **Character Analysis**: Gemini creates a detailed character with a signature quote
-2. **SFX Prompt Engineering**: The app constructs prompts like:
+2. **SFX Prompt Engineering**: The app constructs prompts using the exact format:
+   - `speaking in the style of <character description> "<quote>"`
-   - `"Say in the style of a stout dwarf with a magnificent braided beard: 'By my beard, justice will prevail!'"`
+   - Example: `speaking in the style of middle aged dwarf warrior "By my beard, justice will prevail!"`
-   - `"Say in the style of a mysterious dark elf: 'Shadows conceal more than darkness'"`
+   - Example: `speaking in the style of young elf mage "Magic flows through all things"`
 3. **Voice Generation**: The SFX API interprets these prompts to create unique character voices
+4. **Voice Regeneration**: Click the regenerate button to create a new variation of the character's voice

 ### Why This Works

 The text-to-sound-effects endpoint is remarkably versatile.
-While designed for sound effects, it can interpret "Say in the style of..." prompts to generate speech with character-appropriate voice qualities.
+While designed for sound effects, it can interpret prompts with the exact format `speaking in the style of <description> "<words>"` to generate speech with character-appropriate voice qualities.
+The specific format is crucial for optimal results.

 Perfect for:
 - 🎮 Game development voice prototypes